 To provide New Yorkers with more cable television and broadband options, the City, in 2008, granted a franchise to Verizon to expand fiber optic internet service (FiOS) throughout the five boroughs.
 Where available, FiOS ensures greater competition among Internet providers, encourages greater capacities and lower rates, and gives New Yorkers more choices when it comes to picking a cable television provider.

 In June 2015, DoITT released the findings of an audit examining Verizon’s FiOS implementation to date, revealing significant shortcomings in the company’s efforts to bring FiOS to every New Yorker who wants it.
 Since that time, the City had been negotiating with Verizon to ensure it delivers on its commitment to fully serve all five boroughs.

-New Yorkers who wish to file a complaint about Verizon can do so by calling 311 or going online.
+New Yorkers who wish to file a complaint about Verizon can do so by calling 311 or filing a complaint online.